chuksgpfr/Numbers-to-words-c-sharp/README.md

 # Numbers-to-words-c-sharp
-This Program converts numbers to words in C#
+This Program converts numbers from 1 to 99 to words

 You can modify it by editing the Program.cs file.